dikshantsagar/dikshantsagar.github.io/content/english/_index.md

 <br><br>
 ## Recent News

+- Paper titled "<b>Clinical Features Predicting COVID-19 Severity Risk at the Time of Hospitalization</b>" got published in the Cureus Journal of Medical Science.
+(March 2024)

 - Will be receiving the <b>Outstanding Graduate Student Award 2024</b> at California State University, Los Angeles.

 - Received the <b>Outstanding Oral Presentation Award</b> at the California State University, Los Angeles Annual Student Symposium on Research, Scholarship, and Creative Activities (RSCA 2024).